ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 Users of [Coinbase Wallet](https://www.coinbase.com/wallet) can get test ETH on Optimism Goerli directly from the Coinbase Wallet extension or via the [Coinbase Faucet website](https://coinbase.com/faucets/optimism-goerli-faucet).

+### QuickNode

+[Optimism Faucet for Goerli by QuickNode](https://faucet.quicknode.com/optimism/goerli) is another easy way to acquire some testnet ETH for Optimism.

 ### Goerli Faucets